krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

     - Limitations and Future Directions
     - References
     - Glossary
-3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.
+3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future directions, acknowledgements.

 ### Project milestones throughout the semester
 There are **ten [project milestones](https://github.com/krishnanlab/teaching/blob/master/2021-spring_compbio/schedule-lectures-assignments.md#project-milestones)** throughout the course that will help you stay on track, enabling you to complete a substantial project.

-#### 1. Reserach profile | Due: Fri, Jan 22
+#### 1. Research profile | Due: Fri, Jan 22
 Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.

 #### 2. Project topics | Due: Fri, Jan 29